Cardboard Heroes: the hidden brutality of Go! Go! Loser Ranger! versus MHA

 The technological development of oppression: suits and weapons as control tools ⚙️

 In MHA, suits and quirks empower heroes to save lives.
 In Go!
 Go!
-Loser Ranger!, technology serves another purpose: the Rangers' suits are designed to maximize visual impact and the enemy's humiliation.
-The weapons do not seek to defeat, but to prolong the fight for the audience.
-Monsters undergo forced modifications to be defeated in a choreographed manner.
-It is a technical system that prioritizes ratings over any ethics.
+Loser Ranger!, technology serves another purpose: the Rangers' suits are designed to maximize visual impact and enemy humiliation.
+Weapons are not meant to defeat, but to prolong the fight for the audience.
+Monsters receive forced modifications to be defeated in a choreographed manner.
+It's a technical system that prioritizes ratings over any ethics.

-When being the bad guy in the show is your only stable job 💼
+When being the bad guy of the show is your only stable job 💼

 The monsters in Go!
 Go!
-Loser Ranger! have schedules, rehearsals, and even a script.
+Loser Ranger! have schedules, rehearsals, and even scripts.
 If you lose your weekly fight, at least you get paid.
 If you win, the audience gets angry and you get canceled.
 It's like working on a Netflix series, but with more risk of being crushed by a smiling hero.
-MHA at least lets villains have a motivation; here, you only get a temporary contract and a suit that stinks of sweat.
+MHA at least lets villains have a motivation; here, you're only given a temporary contract and a suit that stinks of sweat.